marmelab/react-admin/Validation.md

             body should be something like:
             {
                 errors: {
+                    root: { serverError: "Some of the provided values are not valid.
+Please fix them and retry." },
                     title: "An article with this title already exists.
 The title must be unique.",
                     date: "The date is required",
                     tags: { message: "The tag 'agrriculture' doesn't exist" },